juhele/CzechRad/README.md

 Join us on Discord: https://discord.gg/rnXKZ6ZA

-(discussion community, you can discuss various CzechRad and possibly also other radiation-related topics with us or with other users)
+(discussion community, you can discuss CzechRad-related topics and possibly also other radiation-related topics with us or with other users)

 [Technical details here](/HARDWARE_details)